harrycresswell/harry/content/writing/page-site-params.md

 I’d like to return the value (the absolute URL to my Twitter profile) on my homepage, in the form of a link.

 To do this, I’ll return to my *layouts/index.html* template.
-Here I append my custom key (twitter, in this case) to the `.Params` variable.
+Here I append my custom key (twitter, in this case) to the `.Params` Method.

 ```html
 {{ define "main" }}